 Why Come With Us?

-There are a lot of guides on the lower Deschutes and they are all good but they all offer the same experience, we offer something truly unique, truly better.
-We offer Trout fishing on the lower 25 miles of the Deschutes river via jet boat.
+The lower Deschutes has no shortage of good fly fishing guides.
+We offer something truly unique, truly better, jet boat Trout fishing on the lower 25 miles of the mighty lower lower Deschutes.
 This section of the river is home for us and we know it very well.
 When you meet us at the boat ramp you will notice there’s no line, there are no other vehicles in the parking lot.
 You might even question if this is a good fishing location.
 Rest assured, anglers who experience fly fishing for trout on the lower lower are amazed at the lack of anglers, the scenery and most importantly the quality and size of lower river rainbow trout.
 Due to the fact that we have the place to ourselves and that we have access to a jet boat our fishing opportunities are very diverse allowing us to cater to any level of anglers.